noew/nurp6015fall15/README.md

 - Diez et al. 1
 - [ Lander 1, 2, 3, 4.1, 4.2 ]
-- Swirl course: Overview of statistics
+- [ Swirl course: Overview of statistics ]

 #### Weeks 2 and 3

 Sept.
 7 and Sept.
 14 are university holidays.
 We will try to find a mutually convenient time during these two weeks to schedule at least one class on another day (instead we will drop a class later in the semester).
-If this should not be possible, I will assign a number of easy homework exercises (Swirl courses) for you to become acquainted with R.

 #### Week 4: Importing and exploring data: Distributions and Relationships

 - Diez et al. 1
 - [ Lander  4, 5, 6, 7 , 12]
-- Swirl courses: Exploratory Data Analysis, GGPlot2parts 1 and 2
+- [ Swirl courses: Exploratory Data Analysis, GGPlot2parts 1 and 2 ]

 #### Week 5: Introduction to Inference.
 Simulations.
 Normal distribution